California Fair Housing Act: An Overview

 What Does the Act say About Persons with Disabilities?

-• Mobility, hearing, and visual impairments
+• Mobility, hearing, and visual disability.

-• Drug or alcohol addiction
+• Drug or alcohol addiction.

-• Mental illness
+• Mental illness.

-• Intellectual disabilities
+• Intellectual disability.

-• Anything that limits someone’s life activities
+• Anything that limits someone’s life activities.

 How Can Landlords Provide Tenants with Fair Housing?

-As a landlord, it’s important to treat your tenants – both prospective and current – fairly and equally.
-The Fair Housing Laws apply to all the different stages of the rental process.
+As a California landlord, it’s important to treat your tenants – both prospective and current – fairly and equally.
+The California Fair Housing Laws apply to all the different stages of the rental process.
 This includes when marketing your property, screening prospective tenants, and even when responding to repairs and maintenance issues.

 a red yard sign indicating a home for rent